abogdanova/SwarmGE/README.md

 ######FIXME Need to finalise a suite of problems for PonyGE2

-Three example problems are currently provided:
+Four example problems are currently provided:

 1. String-match
 2. Regression
 3. Classification
+4. Integer sequence match

 A brief description is given below of each problem, along with the command-line arguments necessary to call each problem.